 The Notice explains how we fulfill our commitment to respect the privacy and confidentiality of your protected health information.
 This Notice tells you about the ways we may use and share your protected health information, as well as the legal obligations we have regarding your protected health information.
 The Notice also tells you about your rights under federal and state laws.
-The Notice applies to all records held by the North Shore-LIJ facilities and programs listed at the end of this Notice, regardless of whether the record is written, computerized or in any other form.
+The Notice applies to all records held by the Northwell Health facilities and programs listed at the end of this Notice, regardless of whether the record is written, computerized or in any other form.
 We are required by law to make sure that information that identifies you is kept private and to make this Notice available to you.
 In this Notice, when we use the term “protected health information” we are referring to individually identifiable information about you, which may include:

 - Information about your health condition (such as medical conditions and test results you may have);

 - Information about health care services you have received or may receive in the future (such as a surgical procedure);

 - Information about your health care benefits under an insurance plan (such as whether a prescription is covered);

 - Geographic information (such as where you live or work);

 - Demographic information (such as your race, gender, ethnicity, or marital status);

 - Unique numbers that may identify you (such as your social security number, your phone number, or your driver’s license);